pingcap/community/incubator/README.md

 1. Create a pull request for graduation
 2. PMC members arrange a graduation presentation
-3. PMC members express their agreement by replying “LGTM (look good to me)” to the pull request
+3. PMC members express their agreement by replying "LGTM (look good to me)" to the pull request
 4. Related working group disbands

 ## Projects Incubation Process